Tanish-Ranjan/TPL-VSC-Extension/README.md

 ## Installation

-There are two ways to install the TPL Runner extension:
+There are two ways to install the TPL extension:

 1. VS Code Marketplace: